FZJ-INM1-BDA/siibra-python/docs/developer.rst

 queries.

 For the generated API reference, see :ref:`api`.
-For the user-facing concept guide, see :ref:`glossary`.
+For the user-facing concept guide, see :ref:`concepts`.
 For adding or curating foundational content, see :doc:`create_preconfiguration`.

 Architecture overview